codematsing/cookiecutter-django/{{cookiecutter.project_slug}}/docs/getting-started.rst

         # or for static doccumentation
         make -C docs/. livehtml

-* Starting applications using Cookicutter-app
+* Create application using Cookicutter-app (not django-admin startapp)

     Improvement to ``django-admin startapp``.
     Includes tests and factories in generation of app.